Huuan04112002/Introduction/README.md

 Kaggle        [annnnguyen](https://www.kaggle.com/annnnguyen)

 # Summary
-At the present, I'm a student studying Computer network and data communication.
-But, I'm interest in the field of AI, especially Computer Vision.
-I want to apply AI to a lot of field in the life.
+At present, I'm a student studying Computer networks and data communication.
+But, I'm interested in the field of AI, especially Computer Vision.
+I want to apply AI to a lot of areas in life.

 # Education
 ## Bachelor